AluVM/aluvm-spec/README.md

 # AluVM Specifications

-Specification of AluVM (virtual machine for Internet2 projects) and its assembly.
+Specification of AluVM (virtual machine for Internet2 projects) and its assembly language.

-AluVM is a pure functional register-based highly deterministic & exception=less virtual machine without random memory access, capable of performing arithmetic operations, including operations on elliptic curves.
+AluVM is a pure functional register-based highly deterministic & exception-less virtual machine without random memory access, capable of performing arithmetic operations, including operations on elliptic curves.